Insights for Understanding Your Dog's Body Language

 Submissive behaviors are your dog's way of showing they are not a threat and acknowledging your dominance.

-Analyzing Dog Body
+Analyzing Dog Body Language

 Before interpreting these cues, it’s crucial to understand your dog’s natural posture and behavior—how their tail normally sits, the usual position of their ears, and their typical stance.
 Observing these norms will make it easier to spot when something is amiss.